Exercise Your Way to a Healthy Heart

 You don't have to strain your body to benefit from exercise.
 Even moderate exercise

 is good for you.
-The CDC recommends at least 30 minutes, 5 days a week.
-Examples of
+The CDC and the American Heart Association recommends at least 30

 For increased benefit to your heart and lungs, try more vigorous aerobic activity.